 - Be currently licensed, certified or registered as a Tennessee Emergency Medical Technician-Basic or be eligible.
 Eligible means the applicant meets all requirements but needs to apply or have applied and awaiting approval for such licensure.
-Proof of licensure must be made by the official beginning of the first semester of enrollment or the student will not be eligible for the program. - Have a minimum 2.5 ranking on the EMS prescribed evaluations, which include a written examination, a psychological evaluation, and a personal interview.
-Class is chosen from applications with the highest ranking from the above tests. - 3.
-Submit special admissions application by deadline date
+Proof of licensure must be made by the official beginning of the first semester of enrollment or the student will not be eligible for the program. - 2.
+Have a minimum 2.5 ranking on the EMS prescribed evaluations, which include successful completion of written Basic EMT knowledge assessment examination, a psychological evaluation, and a personal interview.
+In addition, the student must pass an Anatomy and Physiology competency Exam as well as successfully complete a Paramedic Student Success and Critical Thinking Class.
+Class is chosen from applicants with the highest ranking from the above tests.